-As of December 31, 2012, Dor Alon supplied motor fuels, motor oil and other petroleum products to a network of 202 filling stations operating under the "Dor Alon" brand.
+As of December 31, 2013, Dor Alon supplied motor fuels, motor oil and other petroleum products to a network of 206 filling stations operating under the "Dor Alon" brand.
 Integrated into most of Dor Alon's public filling stations are Diesel Fueling Centers ("DFC") that sell diesel fuel for large vehicles such as trucks and buses at preferential terms.
 Dor Alon also supplies ARAL lubricants and Texaco lubricants in Israel.
-As of December 31, 2012, Dor Alon also operated 209 convenience stores, of which 163 were convenience stores branded "Alonit" and "Super Alonit" (called Alonit convenience stores in this Annual Report) and 46 convenience stores were operated by the AM:PM chain of stores.
-In addition, as of December 31, 2012, Dor Alon also operated 160 internal filling stations.
+As of December 31, 2013, Dor Alon also operated 215 convenience stores, of which 169 were convenience stores branded "Alonit" and "Super Alonit" (called Alonit convenience stores in this Annual Report) and 46 convenience stores were operated by the AM:PM chain of stores.
+In addition, as of December 31, 2013, Dor Alon also operated 160 internal filling stations.

-As of December 31, 2012, our Non-Food segment consisted of 219 non-food outlets, partially through franchisees, with activities in the houseware and home textile, toys, leisure, and baby and young children sectors.
-Our Non-Food segment operates under the brand names Naaman, Vardinon, Sheshet, Kfar Hasha'ashuim, All for a Dollar and Dr. Baby.
-In December 2012, Alon Blue Square resolved to sell during 2013 Kfar Hasha'ashuim and All for a Dollar chains, which sell toy and leisure products and operated 84 non-food outlets, mostly through franchisees, as of December 31, 2012.
+As of December 31, 2013, our Non-Food segment consisted of 131 non-food outlets, partially through franchisees, with activities in the houseware and home textile, toys, leisure, and baby and young children sectors.
+Our Non-Food segment operates under the brand names Naaman, Vardinon and Dr. Baby.
+In February 2014, we completed the sale of 65 percent of its holdings in Kfar Hasha'ashuim, which sells toy and leisure products and operated 83 non-food outlets, mostly through franchises, as of December 31, 2013.

-As of December 31, 2012, through BSRE, we were the legal owner (including through long-term leases from the Israel Land Administration and the Municipality of Tel Aviv) of 114 yield generating real estate properties (including properties owned in connection with our Supermarkets and Non Food segments, which includes warehouses and offices), totaling approximately 268,000 square meters, and approximately 155,000 square meters of unutilized building rights.
-In addition, we engaged in the development of five projects totaling approximately 80,600 square meters.
+As of December 31, 2013, through BSRE, we were the legal owner (including through long-term leases from the Israel Land Authority and the Municipality of Tel Aviv) of 117 yield generating real estate properties (including properties owned in connection with our Supermarkets and Non Food segments, which includes warehouses and offices), totaling approximately 275,000 square meters, and approximately 149,000 square meters of unutilized building rights.
+In addition, we engaged in the development of three projects totaling approximately 44,500 square meters.
 In addition, BSRE operated in the area of residential real estate promotion and planning.
 For further information regarding our real estate, see "Item 4.
-Information on the Company - B. Business Overview - Our Real Estate."
+Information on the Company - B. Business Overview - Real Estate."
 Please note that unless otherwise indicated, as used in this Annual Report, the term "owned" or "ownership" with respect to our supermarkets, Bee Group outlets and filling stations means the ownership of the operations of our supermarkets, outlets and sites and not legal title to the real estate underlying our supermarkets, outlets and sites.